opabravo/opabravo.github.io/_posts/2025-04-29-Tor identity rotation one-liner.md

 ## Introduction

-I recently undertook the task of testing **Azure AD** and **Microsoft SaaS Apps** to demonstrate the effectiveness of a cybersecurity product; during that, I had to perform password spray without triggering the account lockout threshold, thus IP rotation is needed.
+I recently undertook the task of attacking **Azure AD** and **Microsoft SaaS Apps** to demonstrate the effectiveness of a cybersecurity product; during that, I had to perform password spray without triggering the account lockout threshold, thus IP rotation is needed.

 ## Tor identity rotation one-liner